If your energy bills are higher than average, the extra costs might be passing through leaky windows..

 - Install weatherized storm windows on your home’s interior or exterior, or seal existing storm windows.

-You won’t need to perform some of these steps more than once, such as installing awnings or storm windows.
+Installing awnings or storm windows are one-time expenses.
 Window frames may require fresh caulk or new weatherstripping every few years, while covering window frames with plastic sheets is an annual task.
-You can adjust curtains and shades almost daily, however, to achieve energy efficiency.
-Keep them closed when temperatures drop at night or when sunlit windows absorb too much heat during the day.
+Adjust curtains and shades as needed: Close them when temperatures drop at night or when sunlit windows absorb too much heat during the day.

-Try some of these window improvements and see if you notice a difference in your energy bills.
+Try some of these tips to see if you notice a difference in your energy bills.
 If you’d like to learn more about adding new, more energy-efficient windows to your home, contact Sears Home Services today for a free in-home consultation.